metabarcoding/obitools4-doc/content/docs/file_format/sequence_files/FASTQ/_index.md

 ```
 {{< code "two_sequences_obi4.fastq" fastq false >}}

-The actual format of the header is automatically detected when {{% obitools4 %}} commands read a fastq file.
+The actual format of the header is automatically detected when {{% obitools4 %}} commands read a FASTQ file.

-## Bibliography
+## References

 {{< bibliography cited >}}